learn-co-students/swift-functionFun-lab-ios-apply-000/README.md

 ## 5. Pull Request

-* If Terminal  isn't already open to the directory that contains this project, do so now.
+* If Terminal isn't already open to the directory that contains this project, open terminal and navigate to that directory now.

-* Here's me getting to the directory:
+* Here we are getting to the directory:

 ![locate](http://i.imgur.com/iGrbLIR.png)